perl-foundation-outreach/season-of-docs-ideas/docs.md

 Unfortunately, being the documentation a separate (and also volunteer) effort, those working on it could not really keep up to date.
-More than one year, most of features are already checked, but there are still a few to go.
-Additionally, new versions have been produced since then, up to an including the last one, 2021.03.
+More than one year later, most features are already checked, but there are still a few to go.
+Additionally, new compiler versions have been produced since then, up to an including the last one, 2021.03.
 Every new version also includes changes to the language, which raises issues in the documentation documentation of the same nature;